Adhalianna/ricing-gtr/README.md

 - design it for a laptop
 - make it stable within Manjaro xfce
 - make it look cool
+- make it so good that Windows will be too painful to work with on daily basis

 # Notes on packages
 \+ sxhkd <br>